 Vintage: five websites to shop second-hand clothes

-No need to introduce you the ASOS giant, one of the biggest online shops of the clothing industry.
+No need to introduce you to the ASOS giant, one of the biggest online shops in the clothing industry.
 But did you know about its little brother, ASOS Market Place?
 Created in 2010, it allows customers to shop unique vintage or independent creators’ pieces.
 Market Place only plays the role of an exchange platform and allows ASOS to claim a part of the online second-hand clothing market share.

-Available on desktops or on a mobile app, Vinted counts more than 20 million members, selling women, men and children second-hand clothes.
-At Vinted, you can sell, buy or swap your clothes and accessories: everything is from peer to peer.
-To make sure it’s a safe place, Vinted takes a small fee on every transaction and assures you a protection against any type of scam.
+Available on desktops or on a mobile app, Vinted counts more than 20 million members, selling women, men, and children second-hand clothes.
+At Vinted, you can sell, buy, or swap your clothes and accessories: everything is from peer to peer.
+To make sure it’s a safe place, Vinted takes a small fee on every transaction and assures you protection against any type of scam.
 Also, every transaction is rated by the sellers and buyers.

 From very old vintage clothes to brand new items that still have the price tag, you can find almost everything in a few steps.
-Type what you want in the search bar and adjust the results with the several filters available (size, colours, type, price, brand).
-The con of Vinted would be that the articles presentation are not always optimum as they’re done by individuals.
+Type what you want in the search bar and adjust the results with the several filters available (size, colors, type, price, brand).
+The con of Vinted would be that the presentation of the articles is not always optimum as they’re done by individuals.
 For example, the pictures may not highlight correctly the piece or worse: be blurry.
 So be patient!
 But buying or exchanging clothes from an individual person gives you a quite low price in return.
-You also have the possibility to talk to the seller, negotiate the products and have a bargain if you buy several items from the same person.
+You also have the possibility to talk to the seller, negotiate the products, and have a bargain if you buy several items from the same person.

 Our little tip: find and follow the most serious sellers with good pictures, so you can have a nicer shopping session.
 You can follow olivier.b1998, nadege89, moka-store, tanguy.brtd and lausappes for men clothes and inkarat, yukiv, mandineclothes, oldiesarefancy and musevintagefripe for women vintage pieces.

-Maybe you already heard about United Wardrobe through their campaigns with a few Youtubers and other social media influencers.
+Maybe you already heard about United Wardrobe through their campaigns with a few YouTubers and other social media influencers.
 Founded in 2014 in the Netherlands, UW affirms to be the biggest marketplace for second-hand clothes in its home country and Belgium.
 This website (an app is also available) seems to be a mix between ASOS Market Place and Vinted: great design and presentations and individual sellers.
 Here again, use the research bar and filters to find the vintage golden nugget.
 Sellers are verified and products have to be authenticated before being available for sale.
-The seller is paid after confirmation of the good reception of you order, otherwise you get your money back.
+The seller is paid after confirmation of the good reception of your order.
+Otherwise, you get your money back.

 Be careful during your shopping spree, because you can only buy articles that are sold by someone who lives in your country, so use the filters to make sure they do.
 Also, United Wardrobe is a very good platform if you want to get some second-hand high-fashion items.